bediger4000/arithmetic-parser/README.md

 garbage, but under the hood, it's asynchronous with the parser.

-Following along with Rob Pike and understanding his lexer design was my motivation for this little project.
+Following along with Rob Pike and understanding his lexer design was my motivation for this project.

 ## Parser